arkadianriver/soml-prepmedia/README.md

 1. In the EXIF data area, select the date you want to use, change, revert, reapply, or otherwise tweak all the data fields to how you want them.
    Get everything displayed how you want it because what is shown is what will be sent to the server.

-   **NOTE:** I haven't yet decided how to store the dates.
-   I plan to store them as UTC since EXIF doesn't store timezone with timestamp, but turns out my camera stamps things with the local timestamp.
-   I'm not sure I want to rewrite every file my camera records. hmm ....

 1. Click **Submit**, which writes the JSON request to be sent to the server and displays it.